 Skip to main content

-Frequently Asked Questions Updated 01/05/2024
+Frequently Asked Questions Updated 06/23/2024

-We don't operate a taproom, we are focused on making barrel-aged and bottle-conditioned saison and wild ales which we believe are best from the bottle.
-We sell our bottles via bi-monthly public sales which we announce through our mailing list.
-To purchase bottles you must be signed up for that list.
+• We don't operate a taproom, we are focused on making barrel-aged and bottle-conditioned saison which we believe are best from the bottle.
+We have online sales for pick-up at the brewery in the Fremont neighborhood of Seattle.
+We do not have beer for sale on-site.

-Each release is a set of usually 3-4 bottles available for pick-up over several days/weeks at the brewery in the Fremont neighborhood of Seattle.
-If you miss the pick ups for that release we can offer extended cellaring until the next release, but we cannot cellar beyond that.
+Each release is a set of usually 3-4 bottles available to be picked up over several days/weeks at the brewery.
+If you miss the pick-ups for that release we can offer extended cellaring until the next release, but we cannot cellar beyond that.
 Usually that is 12-14 pick-up days over 4 months on Fridays, Saturdays, and Sundays.
 We are a very small operation and do not have bottles out for pick-ups on days other than what are listed in the Sale emails.

 When it's time for a sale we send out two emails.
 First we send an Advance Notice email that tells everyone when the pick-up days will be for the upcoming sale.
 We send this email ahead of time so that anyone who wants to take the time to read it can do so without worrying they are going to miss out on the sale.
 The second email we send is when the sale goes live.
 While bottles are usually available for several hours, they do tend to sell out the same day as the release.
 During the early years it's true that the sales would sell out within minutes.
 We've focused on putting all of our production efforts towards growing the public sales so that they last a bit longer.
 If you miss a sale, don't worry, there will be another one in two months.